Ray Evans (footballer, born 1949)

-Raymond Leslie "Ray" Evans (born 20 September 1949) is an English former footballer who played in the position of full back in England and the United States.
+Raymond Leslie "Ray" Evans (born 20 September 1949) is an English former professional footballer who played as a full-back.
 He played for Tottenham Hotspur, Millwall, Fulham and Stoke City.
+He also played for a number of clubs in the United States.

 Career

 Evans was born in Edmonton, London and joined Tottenham Hotspur as an apprentice in May 1965, and signed as a full professional in 1967, making his league debut in March 1969 at Arsenal.
-He made 181 appearances including four as substitute in all competitions for the club between 1969–1974 and scored two goals.
-Evans featured in both legs of the 1974 UEFA Cup Final against Feyenoord with Spurs losing 4–2 on aggregate.
+He made 181 appearances, including four as substitute, in all competitions for the club from 1969 to 1974 and scored two goals.
+Evans featured in both legs of the 1974 UEFA Cup final against Feyenoord with Spurs losing 4–2 on aggregate.

 He joined Millwall for a fee of £35,000 in January 1975.
-He helped the Lions win promotion to the Second Division in 1975–76 and made 91 appearances for the club in three seasons.
+He helped the Lions win promotion to the Second Division in the 1975–76 season and made 91 appearances for the club in three seasons.
 During the summer of 1977, Evans played for the St. Louis Stars of the North American Soccer League.
-He transferred to Fulham in March 1977 where he played 91 for the Craven Cottage side as they posted three season of mid-table in the Second Division.
-In 1978, he returned to the United States where he played for the California Surf.
+He transferred to Fulham in March 1977, where he played 91 for the West London side as they posted three seasons of mid-table form in the Second Division.
+In 1978, he returned to the United States, where he played for the California Surf.
 He was selected for the First Team All-Star team in 1978.
-In August 1979 he return to England and signed for Stoke City.
-He played 44 times for Stoke in 1979–80 scoring a penalty against Aston Villa.
-He played in 36 matches in 1980–81 and 26 times in 1981–82.
-He returned to the United States after making 106 appearances for the Potters.
+In August 1979, he returned to England and signed for Stoke City.
+He played 44 times for Stoke in the 1979–80 season, scoring a penalty against Aston Villa.
+He played in 36 matches in the 1980–81 season and 26 times in the 1981–82 season.
+He returned to the United States again, after making 106 appearances for the Potters.

-In 1982, he moved permanently to the United States when he signed with the Seattle Sounders for two seasons.
+In 1982, he moved permanently to the United States, when he signed with the Seattle Sounders for two seasons.
 In the autumn of 1983, he moved to the newly established Tacoma Stars of the Major Indoor Soccer League.
-He would play three seasons for Tacoma before announcing his retirement in May 1986.
+He would play three seasons for Tacoma, before announcing his retirement in May 1986.
 In 1989, he came out of retirement to play one season in the Western Soccer Alliance with the Seattle Storm.